 The remuneration policy has been tailored to increase goal congruence between shareholders, directors and executives.
 There have been two methods applied in achieving this aim, the first being annual salary reviews based on key performance indicators, and the second being the issue of shares and options to selected directors and executives to encourage the alignment of personal and shareholder interests.
-During the five financial years to FY2020, there were no increases in annual salary during annual reviews for executives other than for a promotion to a higher role with greater responsibility.
+During the four financial years to FY2020, there were no increases in annual salary during annual reviews for executives other than for a promotion to a higher role with greater responsibility.
 Executive remuneration was not increased as the results of CPT did not meet the expectations of the Board and shareholders had experienced negative returns.
-During this period, no performance rights vested as key performance indicators and performance hurdles were not met.
+During this financial year, Mr Luke Tuddenham obtained his USA Green Card and was promoted to CEO to take effect on 1 November 2021.
+His package was amended on 1 April 2021 from an expat package to a USA executive package commensurate with the change in role and responsibilities as he transitions to CEO.